DS4PS/cpp-526-sum-2020/index.md

 83 – 80%    |  B –
 Below 80%   |  C, D, F

-The assigned work for the term comes in the form of four elements, described below:
+The assigned work for the term comes in the form of four elements, described below.

 <br>